bhavberi/ANLP-Project/REPORT.md

 ## Probing
 Probing is a technique used to analyze the representations learned by a model by training a secondary task on top of the model's hidden layers.
 By formulating probing tasks that target specific linguistic properties or concepts, we can gain insights into what information the model has encoded in its internal representations.
 We have formulated the following task to probe the model's representations:
 1. **Sentiment Analysis**: To understand if the model has learned sentiment information, we train sentiment analysis classifiers on top of the model's hidden layers.
 Often times, sexist content is associated with negative sentiment, and probing for sentiment can reveal which layers capture this information, if any do.
 2. **Female gendered words detection**: To understand whether the presence of words belonging to a particular gender influences the model's predictions, we train classifiers on all the hidden layers.
 This probing task helps identify whether the model has a bias towards gendered language and can be extended to cover different genders in order to present a comparative analysis.
+This task was chosen to understand if the model has bias towards female gendered language.

 In order to provide a suitable analysis of the tasks, we also use a randomly initialized model as a baseline to compare the performance of the probing tasks.
 All the interpretability tasks were carried out on the `bert-base-uncased` model.